hickory-dns/hickory-dns/CONTRIBUTING.md

 ## Thank you!

 Seriously, thank you for contributing to this project.
-Trust-DNS would not be where it is today without the support of contributors like you.
+Hickory DNS would not be where it is today without the support of contributors like you.